djramones/heraud/README.md

 ## Requirements

 This tool is for Windows (tested with Windows 11).
 It assumes that the `py` launcher is available, as it uses a shebang line (that the launcher [enables on Windows](https://docs.python.org/3/using/windows.html#shebang-lines)) to run in a virtual environment.
-The shebang line in turns assumes that the virtual environment is installed in a `venv` directory next to `heraud.py` (e.g., created with `py -m venv venv`).
+The shebang line in turn assumes that the virtual environment is installed in a `venv` directory next to `heraud.py` (e.g., created with `py -m venv venv`).
 The virtual environment is to be populated with `pip install -r requirements-lock.txt`.
 (For an explanation of the `requirements*.txt` files, see “[A lightweight pip workflow](https://tech.reversedelay.net/2023/07/a-lightweight-python-pip-workflow/)”.)

 Of course, if you’re the type to actually use this tool, you can ignore all that and use the script your way.
 You’ll probably want to keep the `cryptography` dependency up-to-date, for instance.